invariant-labs/protocol/docs/docs/alephium/overview.md

 #### Token

+Tokens used in our protocol adhere to the official Alephium's [Fungible Token Standard](https://docs.alephium.org/dapps/standards/fungible-tokens/#fungible-token-standard).
-The "Token" directory is solely for our end-to-end tests.
+Due to tokens being first world citizens in the Alephium ecosystem, the "Token" directory is solely for our end-to-end tests.
 It enables us to simulate production-ready token interactions and transactions, with the exchange operating on UTXO model.
 This detail is essential for implementing transfers in entrypoints and conducting thorough end-to-end tests to validate the protocol.

 #### Scripts